ChristianJoohs/Argon2-passwordgenerator/README.md

 If one now chooses a set of parameters, one has a slow, but deterministic way of converting an easy password into a hexadecimal string of up to 128 characters length.
 Since the hashed password can be made *virtually* uncrackable, only the pure, unhashed password still can be guessed.
 But by making the hashing take a long time, one can effectively make brute-forcing it near impossible, since one can make a single guess take seconds or longer.

-But what about pre-calculated hash tables?\
+But what about pre-calculated hash tables?

 Here the parameters come in.
-Argon2 takes an additional salt besides the above mentioned "time", "RAM" and "#processors"-parameters.
+Argon2 takes an additional "fixed salt" (that differs from the purpose salt) besides the above mentioned "time", "RAM" and "#processors"-parameters.
 My algorithm stores these four parameters locally on the machine you are using for hashing.
 Since these parameters change the hashed output, an attacker would need a hash table for every set of parameters that exist.
 Since the salt is a string of (almost) arbitrary length and the other three numbers also have many combinations, hash tables are therefore almost impossible to provide.

 And even if an attacker knows your set of parameters, it still takes the usual (parameter-dependend) long time to calculate a hash table (or guess your password).